Blog Layout

 3. Mentorship

 Each cohort is led by a Jai Master Coach & Trainer.
-Our trainers are passionate advocates of this work, who will be there to support our coach trainees every step of the way.
-Our coach trainees learn so much from witnessing their trainer coach their fellow cohort members, while also having their own profound personal breakthroughs.
+Our trainers are passionate advocates of this work and will be there to support our coach trainees every step of the way.
+Our coach trainees learn so much from witnessing their trainer coach their fellow cohort members while also having their own profound personal breakthroughs.

-The transformations that come with being a parenting coach don’t stop at the bond you have with your children.
+The transformation stories that come with being a parenting coach don’t stop at the bond you have with your children.
 This work changes your relationships, friendships, work connections, and more.
-This work is human-centric work and that’s why it transforms human’s lives.
+This work is human-centric work, and that’s why it transforms human lives.

-This work truly transforms lives, and you can join this mission to bring more peace into homes of families around the world.
+You can join this mission to bring more peace into the homes of families around the world.

 Apply to become a parenting coach today!